 Make sure to empty the house before foreclosure.
 Otherwise, the bank will own them as well.

-You need to know everything about the Dream Home in Starfield.
+I have tried to list everything you need to know about the Dream Home.
 Considering the pros, cons, and your preferred playstyle, you can choose to invest in purchasing this luxury property or ignore it for a better cause in the game.
-What are your thoughts about this house in Starfield?
-Tell us in the comments.